 Who can complain under this Policy and Procedure?

-A Concern or Formal Complaint can be brought by any client, potential client or someone authorised to do so on their behalf.
+A Concern or Formal Complaint can be brought by any client, potential client or someone authorised to do so on their behalf (including a personal representative or beneficiary of the estate of a deceased client).

 If a Concern or Formal Complaint is raised by anyone else, the matter should be referred to the Complaints Handler, who will consider whether the complainant is covered by this Policy and Procedure, or whether the matter should be dealt with by some other means.

-A Concern or Formal Complaint can be about our service or our charges.
+A concern or complaint can be about our service or our charges.

-There are occasions where clients express concerns which can quite properly be dealt with swiftly and resolved informally by the Supervisor of the staff member with conduct of the matter.
+There are occasions where clients express Concerns that can quite properly be dealt with swiftly and resolved informally by the Supervisor of the staff member with conduct of the matter.

 Supervisors will make a judgement as to whether they are able to swiftly and informally deal with the issue to the client’s satisfaction.